ppy/osu-wiki/news/2025/2025-10-03-osu-t-shirts-and-a-hoodie.md

 [![](/wiki/shared/news/2025-10-03-osu-t-shirts-and-a-hoodie/wysi_back.jpg)](https://osu.ppy.sh/store/products/1545)

-In case you were wondering who to make a voodoo doll out of, [kaetwo](https://osu.ppy.sh/users/1997719) is the mastermind behind this design.
+In case you were wondering who to make a voodoo doll out of, ::kaetwo::{ user-id=1997719 } is the mastermind behind this design.

 You already know if this t-shirt is for you.
 [Grab it here.](https://osu.ppy.sh/store/products/1545)

 ## seasonal pippi t-shirts

-Anyone familiar with osu!'s seasonal fanart contests has surely come across [Tofumang](https://osu.ppy.sh/users/4817223)'s illustrative perfection.
+Anyone familiar with osu!'s seasonal fanart contests has surely come across ::Tofumang::{ user-id=4817223 }'s illustrative perfection.
 We think he's pretty good at drawing too, so we asked him to place osu!'s mascot [pippi](/wiki/Mascots#pippi) in the hottest and coldest seasons.

 Then, of course, he delivered beyond expectations.